 My name’s Gavin Aung Than.
 I’m a cartoonist living in Melbourne, Australia (although I was born and raised in Perth).

 Why did you create Zen Pencils?

 I was working in the boring corporate graphic design industry for 8 years before finally quitting at the end of 2011 to pursue my passion for illustration and cartooning.
-At my old job, when my boss wasn’t looking, I would waste time reading Wikipedia pages, mainly biographies about people whose lives where a lot more interesting than mine.
+At my old job, when my boss wasn’t looking, I would waste time reading Wikipedia pages, mainly biographies about people whose lives were a lot more interesting than mine.
 Their stories and quotes eventually inspired me to leave my job to focus on what I really wanted to do.
 The idea of taking these inspiring quotes, combining them with my love of drawing and sharing them with others led to the creation of Zen Pencils.

 What type of quotes do you adapt?

 Anything and everything.
 Poets to Presidents, comedians to colonels – anyone who inspires me, challenges my way of thinking, wakes me up or just makes me laugh.

-I have the perfect quote that you should totally illustrate.
+I have the perfect quote that you should illustrate.

 How do I submit a quote for you to draw?

 I love discovering new quotes and learning about new historic figures and these days, most of the quotes I adapt are submitted by readers.
 The best way for me to see your favourite quote is to post it on the Zen Pencils Facebook page, where you can interact with myself and other fans.
 Of course, I can’t illustrate all the requests but I will add my favourites to my ‘To do’ list.